Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 5. Click on "+ Add" next to Artifacts

-6. In "Source (build pipeline)", select the build we created earlier (should be named "azure-devops-aks-CI")
+6. In "Source (build pipeline)", select the build we created earlier (should be named "kubernetes-hackfest-CI")

     ![Azure DevOps Release Artifact](azure-do-release-artifact.png)